apache/arrow-cookbook/python/source/data.rst

 .. note::

-  By default appending two tables is a zero-copy operation, that doesn't need to copy or rewrite data.
-As tables are made of :class:`pyarrow.ChunkedArray` the result will be a table with multiple chunks, each pointing to the original data that has been appended.
-Under some conditions, Arrow might have to do casts (if `promote=True`) and in such cases the data will need to be copied and an extra cost will occurr.
+  By default, appending two tables is a zero-copy operation that doesn't need to copy or rewrite data.
+As tables are made of :class:`pyarrow.ChunkedArray`, the result will be a table with multiple chunks, each pointing to the original data that has been appended.
+Under some conditions, Arrow might have to cast data from one type to another (if `promote=True`).
+In such cases the data will need to be copied and an extra cost will occur.